 Neglect and abuse often go unreported in nursing homes.
 Many victims don’t say anything because they can’t or fear potential repercussions from their abuser.
 Other times, there isn’t sufficient evidence that proves negligence occurred.
 Nursing facilities’ insurance companies will prioritize their bottom line.
 When you file a claim for compensation, they will do whatever it takes to provide the lowest possible settlement offer or issue a denial letter.

-An experienced Charlotte nursing home negligence lawyer from DeMayo Law Offices will handle the process for you from start to finish.
+An experienced Charlotte nursing home negligence lawyer from DeMayo Law Offices, LLP will handle the process for you from start to finish.
 We will complete the following steps on your behalf:

 - Review the abuse details by performing an in-depth investigation, which includes gathering evidence, such as medical records, witness statements, and video surveillance.